xflash96/logseq-grammarly/README.md

 ## Logseq Grammarly Plugin

 A plugin to toggle Grammarly inside LogSeq.
+Enable/disable Grammarly suggestions by clicking the green bell icon.

+**Please press space to accept suggestions.**
+This is a temporary workaround since clicking the accept button will change the focus.

 ### Demo
-Enable/disable Grammarly suggestion inside LogSeq.
-Click the green-bell icon to toggle.

 ![demo](./demo.png)

 ### Running the Sample